 Pelvic varicose veins are the term used to encompass varicose veins on the vulva and perineum.

-Vulvar varicose veins are easier to detect: the labia are swollen, even painful, with bluish or purplish features that disappear with finger pressure.
+Vulvar varicose ve ins are easier to detect: the labia are swollen, even painful, with bluish or purplish streaks, which disappear with finger pressure.

-Varicose veins of the perineum are more difficult to recognize, as they manifest themselves mainly as pain in the lower abdomen, and can be confused with other pregnancy symptoms.
+Varicose veins of the perineum, on the other hand, are more difficult to recognize, as they manifest themselves mainly as pain in the lower abdomen, and can be confused with other symptoms of pregnancy.

 What are the symptoms of vulvar varicose veins during pregnancy?

-Far from having disabling consequences, they are, for the most part, asymptomatic.
-However, some may experience swelling of the lips, or even pain, itching or discomfort when walking.
+Far from being disabling, vulvar varicose veins are, for the most part, asymptomatic.
+However, some women may experience swelling of the labia, or even pain, itching or discomfort when walking.
 Sexual intercourse may also be more painful.

 In what month of pregnancy do vulvar varicose veins appear?